redlib-org/redlib-instances/README.md

 `generate-instances-json.sh` requires **curl** in order to make HTTP(S) requests and **jq** to process and format JSON.

-**tor** and **torsocks** are required for processing onion sites, but the script will skip instances on Tor if neither tor is running nor torsocks is available.
+**tor** is required for processing onion sites, but the script will skip instances on Tor if tor is not running.
 An option exists to import onion sites from an existing JSON file should you wish not to use tor.

 ### Expected CSV format